This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 Arguments:

 [BAM] Input BAM file.
 If no path is provided stdin is used.
-For m6A prediction, this should be a HiFi bam
+For m6A prediction, this

-file with kinetics data.
-For other commands, this should be a bam file with m6A calls [default: -]
+be a bam file with m6A calls [default: -]

 Options:

--r, --reference Report in reference sequence coordinates
+-r, --reference Report positions in reference sequence coordinates

 --molecular Report positions in the molecular sequence coordinates